 Roma have come across many British teams in European competitions over the years, but they have also shared a pitch with several referees from the UK as well.

-Roma have the advantage going into that tie, but their record in matches with British referees does not make for promising reading.
+Their record in matches with British referees does not make for majorly positive reading.
 Of course, there is probably nothing more to it than coincidence, but the history still tells an interesting story.

 Here is every European match involving Roma in the 21st Century to be refereed by an English or Scottish team of officials.